be-hacking-hyf/javascript-1/README.md

 1. Write the JavaScript logic your webpage needs
 1. Fill out & style the HTML/CSS user interface for the JavaScript you wrote

 In more words, what does this mean?
-It means you'll be given the working outline of a basic interactive web page, and you will be reponsible for making it glorious!
+It means you'll be given the working outline of a basic interactive web page, and you will be responsible for making it glorious!